Lazovsky District

 Lazovsky District (Лазо́вский райо́н) is an administrative and municipal district (raion), one of the twenty-two in Primorsky Krai, Russia.
-It is located in the southeast of the krai on the eastern slopes of the Sikhote-Alin mountain range and its southern spurs.
+It is located in the southeast of the krai on the eastern slopes of the Sikhote-Alin mountain range and its southern spurs, bordering the Sea of Japan to the east.
 The area of the district is 4691.5 km2.
 Its administrative center is the rural locality (a selo) of Lazo.
 Population: The population of Lazo accounts for 24.1% of the district's total population.

 Geography

 24.8% of the district's territory is occupied by the Lazovsky Nature Reserve, which was established between 1935-1957 and has an area of 121,000 ha (1,210km2).
 The main river in the district is the Kiyevka.

 History

 The district was split from Olginsky District on March 4, 1941 as Sokolovsky District, and was given its present name on August 26, 1949 after the administrative center was moved to Lazo from the settlement of Sudzukhe.